joedanz/cf-project-tracker/install/README.txt

 The user table includes an admin and a guest user, plus 2 entries for default settings.
 You can name your database whatever you'd like but make sure to match the settings in the config files.
+The default password for the admin account is "admin", and for the guest, "guest".

 If you change setting in the config files, you'll need to add "&reinit=1" at the end of any URL to refresh the system settings.